just-buildsystem/justbuild/doc/future-designs/service-target-cache.md

 identifier and the server answers with the tree identifier for that commit if it is aware of that commit, or indicates that it is not aware of that commit.

+Optionally, the client can request that `just serve` back up this tree in the CAS of the associated remote-execution endpoint.

+#### Auxiliary request: tree of an archive

+Also for archives typically, the `git` blob identifier is given, rather than the tree.
+In order to allow `just-mr` to set up a repository description without fetching the respective archive, `just serve` will support a similar request to, given the blob identifier of an archive, answer with the respective tree identifier of the unpacked archive.
+Here, if `just serve` needs the archive, it can look it up in its CAS, any of the supplied `git` repsoitories (where one might be for archiving of the third-party distribution archives), and the specified remote-execution end point.

+The (functional!) association of archive blob identifier to tree identifier of the unpacked archive is stored in the local build root and the respective tree is fixed in the `git` repository of the local build root in the same way as `just-mr` does it.
+When answering such a request, that tree map is consulted first (so that those requests as well are typically served from cache).

+Optionally, the client can request that `just serve` back up this tree in the CAS of the associated remote-execution endpoint.

 #### Auxiliary request: describe